 In 2009, Chronicle Books published The BLDGBLOG Book.
 It was chosen by Amazon.com as one of the 100 “Best Books of 2009.”
 Wired described it as a “long-form riff” on topics such as “Soviet sleep labs, sound-sensitive rice genes, transborder mazes, and the life of a sewer-spelunker.
 [Manaugh’s] energy and imagination make him an excellent tour guide… By pondering how humans shape the environment with, say, fiction or film, he turns his enthusiasm into our own.”
 The Guardian wrote that the book “has a truly Wellsian ability to conjure up the structures and spaces of the future.”
 From flooded cities to the legacy of Archigram, the book both collects and expands on many existing posts here on the blog.

-I run a sleepy Twitter feed, I post occasional photos on Instagram, I operate the world’s least interesting Facebook page, and I am on LinkedIn.
-The opinions expressed here and there are my own; they do not reflect the views of my friends, family, editors, employers, publishers, or colleagues, with whom neither this blog nor my social media activity is affiliated.
-Contact me at bldgblog at gmail dot com.
+I run a sleepy Twitter feed, I post occasional photos on Instagram, and I am on LinkedIn.
+The opinions I express online are my own; they do not reflect the views of my friends, family, editors, employers, publishers, or colleagues, with whom neither this blog nor my social media activity is in any way affiliated.